rockycape/python/README.md

 ### Linting

 Lint-like tools are especially useful for interpreted languages like JavaScript and Python.
 Because such languages lack a compiling phase that displays a list of errors prior to execution, the tools can also be used as simple debuggers for common errors (e.g. syntactic discrepancies) as well as hard-to-find errors such as heisenbugs (drawing attention to suspicious code as "possible errors")

+### Python Idioms = Happy Coding
+PEP 8 – Style Guide for Python Code is the style guide for programming Python code.
+Study this.

+One idiom that trips up many new Python developers is indentation.
+Python uses indentation (4 spaces) to logically organize code into sections called [code blocks](http://en.wikipedia.org/wiki/Block_(programming).
+A code block starts with an indent and ends with a dedent (un-indent?).
+Incorrect indentation will generate an error in Python preventing your code from executing.
+And this is exactly where having a properly setup code editor pays off, since it will catch indentation errors and highlight them for you.
+You should also use spaces instead of tabs when indenting.
+Most editors will allow you to convert tabs to spaces, so that when you tab it is actually applying 4 spaces.